Panakotta00/FicsIt-Networks/README.md

   for a more dynamic way to interact with the machines.
 This system also provides a abstraction layer so that further language implementations and such can get implemented more easily and quicker.
 It also provides a dependency-less system so other mods can provide functionality that can be used by ficsit-networks.
   It also provides the reflection viewer which is UI Widget allowing you to browse and explore the reflection data, like an ingame documentation.
+- Internet Card
+  The Internet Card allows you to connect to the internet so you can do f.e. http requests and download custom user made scripts from f.e. gist or pastebin.
+But you can use it in anyway, like talking to an REST API.

 Dependencies
 ============